ElectronicWar/twitchstreamlister/README.md

-**⚠️ This repo is now archived as it stopped working with the shutdown of the Twitch v5/Kraken API in February 2022. ⚠️**
+**⚠️ This tool stopped working with the shutdown of the Twitch v5/Kraken API in February 2022. ⚠️**

 There are no plans to migrate to the Twitch Helix API, sorry.